isomerpages/cris-precise/_for-everyone/Our Data Users/PRECISE: SG100K Driver Projects.md

 </li>
 <li>
 <p>Elucidate potential interactions between genetic and environmental influences
-on</p>
-<p>IBS.
-Uncover and elucidate potential interactions between genetic factors
+on IBS.
+Uncover and elucidate potential interactions between genetic factors and environmental influences in the development and progression of IBS.
-and</p>
-<p>environmental influences in the</p>
-<p>development and progression of IBS.
-This integrated approach aims to provide
-a</p>
-<p>nuanced understanding of how genetic predispositions and environmental
-exposures collaboratively contribute to the manifestation of IBS, offering a foundation for personalised and precision medicine strategies.</p>
+This integrated approach aims to provide a nuanced understanding of how genetic predispositions and environmental exposures collaboratively contribute to the manifestation of IBS, offering a foundation for personalised and precision medicine strategies.</p>
 </li>
 </ol>
 </td>